-The following tables shows a three-year comparison of student achievement data, measured on the California Assessment of Student Performance and Progress for Math and English Language Arts.
+The following table shows a three-year comparison of student achievement data, measured on the California Assessment of Student Performance and Progress for Math and English Language Arts.
 Students meeting standards in Math have grown over the past three years, however there is an identified need to increase the number of students who are meeting or exceeding standards.
 During the 2018-2019 school year, the percentage of students meeting standards in mathematics school year, the percentage of students meeting standards grew to 10.19% and 4.32 for exceeding standards.
-For School year 2021 the percentage of students meeting standards went down to 5.24% and the percentage of students exceeding standards were 2.09%.
+For School year 2021 the percentage of students meeting standards went down to 5.24% and the percentage of students exceeding standards was 2.09%.
+For School year 2022, the number of students meeting standards was 7.1% and number of students exceeding standards was 4.73%

-The percentage of students meeting, and exceeding standards have grown over the past three years in ELA.
-During the 2017 - 2018 school year, the percentage of students meeting standards in English Language Arts were17.39, and 5.43% for exceeding standards.
+The percentage of students meeting and exceeding standards has grown over the past three years in ELA.
+During the 2017 - 2018 school year, the percentage of students meeting standards in English Language Arts were 17.39, and 5.43% for exceeding standards.
 By the 2018-2019 school year, the percentage of students meeting standards grew to 20.99%, and the percentage of students exceeding standards grew to 9.26%.
-By the 2020~2021 students meeting standards went down to 9.79%, and the percentage of students exceeding standard at 1.03%
+By 2020~2021 students meeting standards went down to 9.79%, and the percentage of students exceeding standard at 1.03%.
+In the 2021-22 school year the number of students meeting standards grew to 11.48% and the number of students exceeding standards grew to 3.83%.
 This trend towards academic growth is also reflective with the decrease in the percentage of students not meeting standards.
 In 2016-2017, the number of students not meeting standards were 54.74%, whereas during the 2018-2019 school year, the students not meeting standards decreased to 41.36%.
 With the decrease in the population of students not meeting standards, and the increase of students meeting and exceeding standards, students at W.E.B.
 DuBois have made significant gains towards mastering Common Core State Standards in English language arts.
 Information provided by the California Dashboard indicated significant increases in English language academic performance of 13.38 points.